MWolfR/local_connectivity_model/README.md

  - **test.py**: Contains functionality for comparing a generated graph to a reference and generate plots to that effect.

 ## Configuration
-All parameterization is performed in .json files.
+We use parameterization that is written into .json files.
 Json files that have been used to generate the figures in the manuscript can be found under /configs.

 Briefly, the files have four sections:
  - **make_points**: Parameterizes the generation of a point cloud that the graph(s) are generated on.
 This comes in two variants: Loading the soma positions from a reference connectome, or generating a random point cloud.